Horticulture Admission Requirements

-The admissions application for the 2014-2015 academic year is available here.
-The application deadline is March 1, 2014.
-Applications received after Marc 1 will be reviewed on a space-available basis.
+View the admissions application for the academic year.
+The application deadline is March 1.
+Applications received after March 1 will be reviewed on a space-available basis.
 Applications are accepted on a rolling basis until the program is full.
-For maximum scholarship consideration, apply by December 1, 2013.
+For maximum scholarship consideration, apply by December 1.

 For transfer and transition students, the priority deadline is November 1 for spring semester and March 1 for the fall semester.